repseqio/protocols/Human TCR alpha and beta RNA-based RACE protocol.md

 it is recommended that the PCR product be stored at −20°C freezer before adapter ligation.

 ####Anticipated result
-Using the protocol provided will typically produce pure PCR band after 21 cycles of first PCR and 9-15 cycles of second PCR amplification, depending on the cell count, cell integrity, RNA quality, mRNA content in cells, and amounts of starting mRNA.
+Using the protocol provided will typically produce pure PCR band after 21 cycles of first PCR and 10-16 cycles of second PCR amplification, depending on the cell count, cell integrity, RNA quality, mRNA content in cells, and amounts of starting mRNA.

-####Illumina adapter ligation
+####Sequencing library preparation

-16| For each of the obtained libraries, determine concentration using the QuBit Fluorometer.
+**16|** For each of the obtained libraries, determine concentration using the QuBit Fluorometer.

+**17|** Process libraries for sequencing by pooling before adapter ligation (option A) or after ligation of adapters (option B):

+######A. Pooled adapter ligation
-17A| For a MiSeq run or HiSeq lane, prepare pool of your libraries by combining equal molar or equal volume portion of each individual sample.
-Resulting amount of pooled PCR products should be at least 300 ng.
+**I.** For a MiSeq run or HiSeq lane, prepare pool of your libraries by combining equal molar or equal volume portion of each individual sample.
+The resulting amount of pooled PCR products should be at least 300 ng.

-**CRITICAL STEP:** We recommend to generate parallel libraries of similar content (e.g., ten samples of 100,000 cells each) using the same protocol and number of PCR cycles, and further mix the obtained libraries in equal volume proportions.
-This allows to obtain homogeneous over-sequencing (reads per molecular barcode), which is optimal for further comparative bioinformatic analysis.
+**CRITICAL STEP:** We recommend to generate parallel libraries of similar content (e.g., ten samples of 100,000 T cells each) using the same protocol and number of PCR cycles, and further mix the obtained libraries in equal volume proportions.
+This allows to obtain homogeneous over-sequencing (reads per UMI), which is optimal for further comparative bioinformatic analysis.
 For example, the library which started from 30,000 T cells may produce more PCR product than one which started from 10,000 T cells after the same number of PCR cycles.
-However, the former library would also carry proportionally more TCR cDNA molecules, and thus requires more sequencing reads to achieve the comparable UMI over-sequencing.
+However, the former library would also carry proportionally more TCR cDNA molecules, and thus requires more sequencing reads to achieve the comparable UMI coverage.

-18A| Ligate Illumina adapters to the pooled PCR product using one of the commercially available kits (e.g Truseq DNA library prep kit, Illumina Inc, or NEBNext DNA Library Prep Master Mix Set for Illumina, New England Biolabs).

-19B| Alternatively, ligate Illumina adapters separately to each library.
-Amount of each PCR product should be at least 300 ng.

-20B| For a MiSeq or HiSeq run, pool libraries of interest with ligated Illumina adapters.
+**II.** Use pooled PCR products from previous step to prepare a sequencing library.
+Use the NEBNext Ultra DNA library prep kit for Illumina and apply a standard protocol according to the [manufacturer recommendations.](https://www.neb.com/protocols/2014/05/22/protocol-for-use-with-nebnext-ultra-dna-library-prep-kit-for-illumina-e7370)

+#####B. Separate adapter ligation

+**I.** Alternatively, prepare separate libraries for each sample.
+Use the NEBNext Ultra DNA library prep kit for Illumina and apply a standard protocol according to the [manufacturer recommendations.](https://www.neb.com/protocols/2014/05/22/protocol-for-use-with-nebnext-ultra-dna-library-prep-kit-for-illumina-e7370) Use at least 300 ng of each PCR product.

 **CRITICAL STEP:** Double-end sample barcoding in the second PCR amplification protects from cross-sample contaminations during co-amplification of joined PCR-products after adapters ligation.
 Nevertheless, some minimal cross-sample contamination may still occur.
 In order to provide 100% protection from the cross-sample contaminations, ligation of Illumina adapters separately to each library is recommended.

+**II.** For a MiSeq/HiSeq run, pool libraries of interest with ligated Illumina adapters in equal volumes.

-21| Purify target library using AMPure XP beads or agarose gel purification.
+**18|** Purify target library using AMPure XP beads or agarose gel purification.
 Prepare 2% agarose gel with 1x TBE buffer.
 Run the agarose gel electrophoresis at 120V for ~60 minutes.
 Then excise the gel with amplified libraries in the range of ~600-750nt (size of amplicons with Illumina adapters is sample dependent).